GoogleCloudPlatform/contact-center-ai-samples/conversation-design/docs/conversation-design-process/create-a-persona.md

 but do this with virtual assistants, too—so guide the assumptions they make about your Action by choosing a voice that is consistent with your persona.

-## There are 2 types of voices:
+## There are 2 types of voices

 Type | Description | Pros | Cons
 ---|---|---|---
 Synthesized | The Actions on Google platform provides a variety of text-to-speech (TTS) voices that speak different languages.
 Go to [Languages and Locales](https://developers.google.com/actions/localization/languages-locales) to hear them.
 Note that you can adjust the way the synthesized speech sounds by using [Speech Synthesis Markup Language (SSML)](https://developers.google.com/actions/reference/ssml).
 For example, you may want to add silence or pauses, specify how numbers should be read, or adjust the intonation. | <ul><li>Hear prompts as soon as you’ve written them</li><li>Make quick and easy edits</li><li>Localization is built-in</li></ul> | <ul><li>Can sound unnatural or robotic</li><li>Less expressive.
 Difficult to convey humor, sarcasm, etc.</li><li>Few voices to choose from</li></ul>
 Recorded | You can hire a professional voice actor, or even try using your own voice.
 Either way, you’ll need to record all the audio that will be used in your Action. | <ul><li>Natural and human</li><li>Very expressive.
 Can convey humor, sarcasm, etc.</li><li>Unlimited voices to choose from</li></ul> | <ul><li>Edits require re-recording</li><li>Recordings have to be localized</li><li>Requires robust management system for audio files</li></ul>

-### Choose the best voice for your persona by holding an audition.
+### Choose the best voice for your persona by holding an audition

 - **Step 1:** Write a few spoken prompts that your persona would say.
 Or better yet, write a sample dialog.
 These will be the lines used for the audition.